aalberty/programming_language_educational/README.md

 The lexer simply scans the file for tokens; the parser is the one that ingests tokens to make sure grammar of the file is correct.

 Saving this branch as a learning experience; refactoring on `main`.
+Also saving because of the testing strat used.

 # programming_language_educational